-Select On, and you can answer an incoming call by briefly pressing any key, except \\\\\, and \\\\\\.
+Select On, and you can answer an incoming call by briefly pressing any key, except

+,

+, and .

-Line in use (network service)
+Line in use (Network Service)

-This setting is shown only if the SIM card supports two subscriber numbers, that is, two phone lines.
+• This setting is shown only if the SIM card supports two subscriber numbers, that is, two phone lines.
 Select which phone line (Line 1 or Line 2) you want to use for making calls and sending short messages.
 Calls on both lines can be answered irrespective of the selected line.

-Note: You cannot make calls if you select Line 2 and have not subscribed to this network service.
+You will not be able to make calls if you select Line 2 and have not subscribed to this network service.

-To prevent line selection, select Line change→Disable if supported by your SIM card.
+To prevent line selection, select Line change \rightarrow Disable if supported by your SIM card.
 To change this setting, you need the PIN2 code.